jeffreytse/jekyll-jeffreytse-blog/_posts/2024-02-23-taylor-swift-npr-music-tiny-desk-concert-2019.md

 And then there most days, you show up, and the idea doesn't

 And that's where craft you have to kind of know the craft of it, you have to scrounge your brain for something to write

 Because you're not always going to be inspired, and that's okay...um

-There's a really good Elizabeth Gilbert Ted Talk about that, it's like...one of my favorite things to cry while watching
+There's a really good Elizabeth Gilbert Ted Talk about that, it's like... one of my favorite things to cry while watching

-Um, but yeah, like with this song, it was one of those weird moments where I was just like : Okay this is just

-middle of the night...
+Um, but yeah, like with this song, it was one of those weird moments where I was just like.
+Okay this is just middle of the night...

 I'm like in my PJs, like stumbling to the piano because I got this idea, and the song just happened really quickly

 There's a line in the song that I'm really proud of...um and the line says :

 With every guitar string scar on my hand I take this magnetic force of a man to be my lover

-And that line is really special to me because um
-I've spent quite a bit of time writing breakup songs
+And that line is really special to me because um I've spent quite a bit of time writing breakup songs

 And uh...songs about things not turning out the way you wanted them to

 Or songs about what you thought would be love and it turned out to be not that at all or

 You know just kind of the struggle of life...I find songwriting is really just a cathartic therapeutic thing for me

 And so there are a lot of things I've written about in life that were just the harder things I had to go through so

 I took that as a metaphor for like...you know the times when I was learning to play guitar and I'd like

-play until my fingers bled when I was a kid
-And I still have the marks from that
+play until my fingers bled when I was a kid And I still have the marks from that

 You know all the times I'd be changing a string and it would pop and I still have scars from that

 Um...but it's also a bigger metaphor for like in life, you accumulate scars, you accumulate hurt

 You accumulate moments of you know learning and disappointment, and struggle and all that

 And if someone's gonna take your hand, they'd better take your hand, scars and all